-As of June 30, 2012, the Gifted Education endorsement can only be added to with an existing NM teaching license by successfully completing 12 semester hours of gifted teaching methodology/pedagogy coursework and successfully passing Praxis II 0357 Gifted Education exam.
+As of June 30, 2012, the Gifted Education endorsement can only be added to with an existing NM teaching license by successfully completing 12 semester hours of gifted teaching methodology/pedagogy coursework and successfully passing the NES K-12 Assessment - Gifted Education test.

 Course Pre-requisite & Departmental Approval

 Department Permission is required for EDUC 2230: Introduction to Gifted Education.
 Students should contact CNM Education Programs at firstname.lastname@example.org and provide their CNM student ID number in order to receive the necessary permissions to register for EDUC 2230.